 Would the Swiss model suit a post-Brexit Britain?

-If Britain votes to leave the European Union on June 23, post-Brexit negotiations should be based on Switzerland’s bilateral treaties with Brussels, say many Eurosceptics.
+After British voters’ decision on June 23, 2016, to leave the European Union, many Eurosceptics say post-Brexit negotiations should be based on Switzerland’s bilateral treaties with Brussels.
 Rubbish, reply opponents, pointing to the conditions Switzerland faces for Single Market access and its absence at the decision-making table.

 “I want to create a ‘Britzerland’,” Boris Johnson, London’s mayor and leading anti-EU campaigner, told the right-leaning Swiss news magazine Weltwoche in December 2012.